SHASHWAT-MISHRA-997/Insight-PDF-Chat-Bot/README.md

 Upload PDFs: Users can upload one or more PDF documents to the app.
 Ask Questions: After uploading PDFs, users can ask questions related to the content of the documents.
 API Key Support: Supports OpenAI's GPT models for text generation.
-PDF Analytics: Enables word count, character count, and sentiment analysis using VADER.
+PDF Analytics: Enables word count, character count and sentiment analysis using VADER.
 Chat History: Displays the conversation history in an intuitive format.
 📂 Demo Video
 Demo video link (optional)